-This option lets you Bake (or Plot) Animation at export time.
+Activate this option lets you Bake (or Plot) Animation at export time.

-This bakes all unsupported constraints, including Maya-supported and FBX constraints, into animation curves.
+Bake animation This bakes all unsupported constraints, including Maya-supported and FBX constraints, into animation curves.
 You can then import these curves into another application that does not support these Maya constraints.